AIA 2030 Commitment by the numbers

-With 40 percent of US energy consumed by buildings, architects play a key role in making significant reductions in CO2 emissions.
+With 40% of U.S. energy consumed by buildings, architects play a key role in making significant reductions in CO2 emissions.
 The AIA 2030 Commitment program offers architects a way to publicly show their dedication and track progress toward a carbon-neutral future.
 Since 2009, participants in the Commitment have reported the performance of their firm portfolios over each calendar year.
 The data, collected via the 2030 Design Data Exchange (DDx), includes building type, area, baseline energy performance, and predicted energy performance.

 Firms who have joined the 2030 Commitment are already putting in the work.
-In this single year, the 2030 Commitment participants reported energy savings equivalent to the carbon that would be sequestered by 21 million acres of forest in the US in a year.
-That’s nearly as big as the state of Maine.
+In 2020, the 2030 Commitment participants reported energy savings equivalent to carbon emissions that would be sequestered by more than 42.3 million acres of forest in one year.

-Learn more about the impact 2030 Commitment firms are making in the 2017 by the numbers summary report, now available for download.
+Learn more about the impact 2030 Commitment firms are making in the 2020 By the Numbers report, now available for download.